Tearran/ITW_TCG/README.md

 A card that remains in play after being played.

-Energy Cards and Habitat Cards are permanent cards unless removed.
+Energy Cards, Flora Cards and, Fauna Cards, are permanent cards unless removed.

 ---